-Compensation committee responsibilities include recommending to the Board candidates for CEO, President and all other senior management positions and approving the terms of their appointment and termination or retirement; reviewing succession planning programs for the CEO, President and all other senior management and specific career planning for potential successors; reviewing, in consultation with the Chair of the Board, and recommending to the Board for approval, the remuneration of the Corporation's CEO and other senior executive officers; reviewing and recommending to the Board for approval, on an annual basis, the corporate goals and objectives for the CEO and evaluating the CEO's performance against such goals and objectives; reviewing and, if advisable, approving compensation for any newly hired individual whose total annual compensation (including salary, bonus and any other incentive compensation) exceeds \$1 million; and determining (or delegating the authority to determine) and recommending to the Board for approval awards of options under the corporation's option plan (the "Option Plan") as well as awards under the employees profit sharing plan ("EPSP") and employment incentives program ("EIP"), respectively.
+Compensation committee responsibilities include recommending to the Board candidates for CEO and all other senior management positions and approving the terms of their appointment and termination or retirement; reviewing succession planning programs for the CEO and all other senior management and specific career planning for potential successors; reviewing, in consultation with the Chair of the Board, and recommending to the Board for approval, the remuneration of the Corporation's CEO and other senior executive officers; reviewing and recommending to the Board for approval, on an annual basis, the corporate goals and objectives for the CEO and evaluating the CEO's performance against such goals and objectives; reviewing and, if advisable, approving compensation for any newly hired individual whose total annual compensation (including salary, bonus and any other incentive compensation) exceeds \$1 million; and determining (or delegating the authority to determine) and recommending to the Board for approval awards of options under the Corporation's Option Plan as well as awards under the EPSP and EIP, respectively.
 See also "Executive Compensation Discussion and Analysis - Executive Compensation Governance Compensation Process".